si-jie-li/si-jie-li.github.io/_pages/research.md

 <h2 id="6">Combine theoretical and computational methods</h2>
 Due to increasing personal mental barrier to chemical experiments, I felt extremely uncomfortable and anxious after the compulsory lab courses, and thus, was forced to withdraw the application for major transfer along with the leaving from professor Chris's lab.

-At the same time, inspired by the PEBBLE biocamp, I took *Thermodynamics and Statistical Mechanics* out of pure interest (And got A+ at the end, which again proves that I have the ability to do well in what I want to do :blush:).
+At the same time, inspired by the PEBBLE BioFusion Camp, I took *Thermodynamics and Statistical Mechanics* out of pure interest (And got A+ at the end, which again proves that I have the ability to do well in what I want to do :blush:).

-Reflecting once more on the path to my dream, I start my third research in Juliu's lab, where I studied vascular models under mechanical principles using computational tools.
+Reflecting once more on the path to my dream, I start my third research in Ju Liu's lab, where I studied vascular models under mechanical principles using computational tools.
 (This is integrated design project offered by Engineering college which can serve as my graduation project.)
 Although this kind of simulation focuses on mesoscopic scale and mechanical aspects, my goal is to experience the integration of theory and computation, and to master useful computational skills and modeling principles.

 <center>
 <img src="/images/cylinder_mesh.webp" width=250/>